justinchuby/Orangutan-Buzzer-Converter/README.md

 # orangutan-buzz
 Orangutan Buzzer Converter

-This is a simple web application that converts music notes into one of the Orangutan usable function representation.
+This is a simple web application that converts music notes into one of the Orangutan usable function representations.

 ## Syntax